 Native Americans have always relied on healing plants.
-Before the arrival of Europeans, Native Americans were almost disease free but still needed herbal remedies to use for things like snake bites.
+Before the arrival of Europeans, Native Americans were almost disease free but still needed herbal remedies to use for things like rashes, wounds, and snake bites.
 They also used herbs to treat arthritis, frostbite, broken bones, and other injuries.

 Native Americans had a good knowledge of the human body.
 They understood the antiseptic value of certain plant juices, were skilled at pulling teeth, and used complex pain relievers.
 It is well documented that Native Americans could tie off arteries to prevent blood loss, practiced advanced personal hygiene, and used sophisticated childbirth techniques.

 Healers were available in most villages, but every member of the tribe knew about herbs.
 Herbal practices were not kept secret.
 Most families gathered and stored their own herbs for use when needed.

 In today’s Native American communities, many people still have a spiritual relationship with herbs.
 It is believed that health is a gift and comes from good living.
 They do not have a sharp division between medicine and religion.
 Most Native Americans understand that everything depends on everything else.
 Many Native Americans believe that everything flows together in a giant circle supported and connected by the spirit world.